jkeohan/bonus_lectures/AWS/intro-lambda-functions/intro-to-lambda.md

 ### Creating A Function

-Click on **Create Function**
+Now click on **Create Function**.

 <img src="https://i.imgur.com/FyvHGTb.png" width=500 />

-There are several options to choose from when creating a function so let's choose **Author from scratch**.
+There are several options to choose from when creating a function and we will choose **Author from scratch**.

 <img src="https://i.imgur.com/CIttKLB.png">